 Although problems remain in some international markets, General Motors has otherwise made a full recovery from the unprecedented crisis which almost brought about the complete collapse of America's biggest car company in 2009.
 Until recently, the group was the undisputed global leader in the automobile market, with an extensive portfolio housing eight of America's most celebrated automobile marques, including Cadillac, Chevrolet, Pontiac, Saturn and Buick.
 As recently as 1980 almost one out of every two new cars sold in America were made by General Motors, and it enjoyed a similarly dominant position in other countries as well.
 Yet in the harsh automotive environment of the 21st century, GM struggled to maintain its lead in the face of brutal competition, especially in the US, from manufacturers offering more flexible, less gas-hungry cars.
 A catastrophic fall in sales across the whole market during 2008 left GM poised on the brink of bankruptcy by the end of the year, and it was overtaken for the first time in its history as the global #1 by rival Toyota.
 The following year, GM finally accepted defeat and filed for Chapter 11 protection.
 Just 40 days later the new GM emerged from bankruptcy having shed the bulk of its huge debt burden as well as half of its car brands.
-That transformation appears to have given GM a new lease of life, although it has yet to resolve fully its continuing problems in Europe.
+That transformation appears to have given GM a new lease of life, although it had yet to resolve fully its continuing problems in Europe.
+It finally found a solution to that dilemma in 2017 with a deal to sell the business outright to French manufacturer PSA.
 See also international subsidiaries Vauxhall in the UK, Opel in Germany and Holden in Australia.

 Selected General Motors advertising